apache/singa-doc/docs-site/docs/graph.md

     model.optim(loss)
 ```
 * Some settings: [module.py](https://github.com/apache/singa/blob/master/python/singa/module.py)
-    * `trainng`: whether to train the neural network defined in the class or for evaluation
+    * `training`: whether to train the neural network defined in the class or for evaluation.
     * `graph_mode`: the model class defined by users can be trained using computational graph or not.
     * `sequential`: execute operations in graph serially or in the order of BFS.
 * More examples: